questdb/sample-datasets/README.md

 curl -F data=@ecommerce_stats.csv "http://localhost:9000/imp?name=ecommerce_stats"
 ```

+## Some questions you can ask this dataset

+* What are the total stats for each month?
+* Which are the best-performing categories?
+* And for each country?
+* Can you plot the difference between UK and DE sales performance using QuestDB Console's built-in Chart functionality?
+* How many products are we selling per quarter?
+* And per quarter and country?

 # btc_trades (finance)

 This dataset contains an hour (starting at `2023-09-05T16:00:00Z`) worth of Bitcoin/USD trades, as received using the
 public Coinbase API (Thank you, Coinbase!).
 If you feel like joining two sample datasets, the `nasdaq_trades` dataset
 below has trading information for the same hour.

 This is the table structure:
 ```sql